Inventrom/bolt-api-python/README.md

 ### Guidelines
 * Fork the repository on GitHub.
-* Create a develement branch with name dev.
+* First checkout to dev branch.
-* Create a feature branch only when you are working on new feature.
+* Create a feature branch only when you are working on a new feature.
 * Write a test which shows that the bug was fixed or that the feature works as expected.
 * Never work on master branch
 * Send a pull request and until it gets merged and published. :)